-During this phase, a child begins to work out not only their sexuality but also how powerful they can be.
+During this phase, a child begins to work out things out about their sexuality as well as, how powerful they can be or which parent they can control.
 In working this out, a little girl may flirt with her daddy or a little boy may hold mummy’s hand just a little tighter or a little longer than usual.
 At the same time they may find themselves a boyfriend or girlfriend, as they test or act out what they’ve observed mummy and daddy do.
 It’s usually also at this point that children play the game of, ‘I’ll show you mine if you show me yours.
 And you may even find children kissing and holding hands.

-Sometimes however the acting out can go deeper.
+Sometimes however this ‘acting out’ phase can go deeper.

-If a child, in trying to get mummy or daddy’s attention, somehow feel that by dressing or becoming that person, they may get the other parent’s attention, they may consequently become what we call fixated or obsessed with playing this role but unfortunately they can also become stuck emotionally.
+If a child, in trying to get mummy or daddy’s attention, somehow feels that by dressing or becoming that person, they may get the other parent’s attention, they may consequently become what we call fixated or obsessed with playing out this role – but unfortunately they can also become stuck emotionally.

 In wanting to take on the role of either their mother or their father, what should remain as an unconscious working though ‘who belongs to whom’, some become fixated on the actual role itself, hoping to become that parent – in order to get daddy or mummy’s attention or to find out what it is about mummy that mesmerises daddy or visa versa.
 This is when a child may begin to carefully study how a parent dresses and how they behave so they can emulate and copy them.

-But it’s not just about dress it is also about identifying with one or the other parent and then becoming fixated on that identity.
+But it’s not just about how a child dresses, it’s also about how they identify with one or the other parent and in doing so, they can become fixated on that identity.

 But how does this occur?